conorwalsh1/ceart-kids-quiz/README.md

 -   [W3Schools](https://www.w3schools.com/cssref/pr_border-style.asp) : I used this site as I was looking to remove a border style that was appearing dotted when I just wanted a simple plain border.

-- My functions incrementScore and incrementIncorrectScore were taken from the 'Love Maths' walkthrough, I just replaced the Id's with my own.
+- My functions incrementScore and incrementIncorrectScore were taken from the 'Love Maths' Code Institute walkthrough, I replaced the Id's with my own.

 ### Problems Overcame

 -   I found Javascript quite tough initially.
 When I started the project I relied heavily on a Youtube tutorial (https://www.youtube.com/watch?v=riDzcEQbX6k&t=1374s) which created a multiple choice quiz exactly how I wanted it to look but I could not explain how any of the Javascript functions worked.
 I spoke with my tutor Maria who advised that the Javascript code must be custom written.
 I deleted the project and went back to the start of the Javascript course and I went through the modules again, this time bookmarking parts I realised I could use in my own project and thereby gaining a better understanding of JS.
 By the time I came through the JS module, I felt much more prepared and I started writing my own custom JS.
 You will be able to see in the commits where I deleted the JS code and started afresh.

 One function I had a lot of trouble with was the correctAnswer function.
 I spent a number of days working different angles but I was delighted to get it working in the end.
+What I figured out was that I was missing was the event parameter within the function itself.